 Unlike many traditional infantry mortars, the weapon itself, called the XM908, has a recoil mechanism, giving it the appearance of a small howitzer, which helps reduce the shock of firing and improves accuracy.
 Three feet attached to the weapon's base plate further stabilize the firing platform.
 The mortar, a derivative of Elbit’s Cardom Recoil Mortar System 6-Light, or RMS6-L, is the same one the U.S. Army employs on some of its Stryker wheeled armored vehicles.

 The weapon's base has its own battery-powered traverse system that can slew the weapon 180 degrees in 12 seconds to fire automatically at coordinates troops input into a computerized fire control system.
 The motorized arrangement can still aim the weapon accurately even if the platform isn’t on level ground.

-At longer ranges this is less precise but still highly useful – more than 250 feet at a mile – but closer in, it can deliver rapid and impressive results.
-The system has likely become more accurate over time as well.
+This means that at a mile, the crew can expect the shell to fall within a circle less than 30 feet wide.
+Closer in, it can deliver more impressive results and rapidly.
 But more importantly, it offers immediate extended range fire support for troops at remote bases, who may not have the time to wait for other artillery or air support to become available.